How to Become an Endocrinologist

 All In One

-According to some endocrinologists, their specialty choice was informed by the job’s versatility.
-Dr. Joanna Spencer-Segal, MD, said she chose an endocrinology specialty program because of the combination of clinical and basic science knowledge required.
+According to some endocrinologists, their choice of specialty was informed by the versatility of the job.
+According to Dr. Joanna Spencer-Segal, M.D., she chose an endocrinology specialty program because of the combination of clinical and basic science knowledge required.

 “As a neuroscientist, I like that endocrinologists must consider the integration of all of the body’s systems including the brain, with hormones as messengers.” states Dr. Spencer-Segal.
 “To me this was preferable to a subspecialty focused on just one organ system.”